tgc-bot/FourAcesContracts/Membership.md

     game to improve your or someone else’s economic status, or chance of winning, or for some other reason

-  - *The Council / Council*: The Casino’s Council of Division Heads and the Owner.
+  - *The Council / Council*: The Casino’s Council of Division Heads

   - *Management*: SHALL be interpreted as referring to the Council, as above.